 - Being A Digital Nomad In India Is Affordable

 This is probably one of the biggest advantages of being a digital nomad in India.
+Digital nomad living costs much less in India than in most other countries.

 The cost of living in India is relatively low when compared to other digital nomad destinations.
 You can most certainly lead a semi-luxurious digital nomad lifestyle as accommodation, food, and co-working spaces are extremely affordable.